AnswerDotAI/teleprint/DEV.md

 - The transcript outlives the kernel: restart/crash is just an event block; model, history, scrollback intact.
 Interrupt is a signal to the kernel on a keybinding; the tail never freezes.
 - One event model: kernel events, pty job bytes, input, resize — one asyncio loop reading fds, updating the model, repainting.

 The wire is the Jupyter protocol — but NOT jupyter_console, which was always the painful layer in classic ipyai (the ZMQTerminalIPythonApp subclass, the pt coupling, the iopub tee); the wire is adopted, the framework is not.
 This was settled by experiment: a minimal custom stream protocol was built first and, one op at a time, turned out to be re-implementing Jupyter's vocabulary — `complete` (= complete_request), `check` (= is_complete_request), `inspect` (= inspect_request), then unsolicited events (= iopub), display-id updates (= update_display_data), and a live event loop between cells (= the kernel architecture itself: OS threads advance between serial requests but asyncio tasks freeze, and a background thread's print lands in the protocol pipe).
-Stack: **teleprint** (tty half, wire-agnostic) + **conkernelclient** (published lib: concurrent-safe AsyncKernelClient with demuxed replies — which also un-fences completion/inspection *during* execution) + **ipymini** (the kernel; owning both ends retires the fighting-other-frameworks objection).
+Stack: **teleprint** (tty half, wire-agnostic) + **jupygate** + **jupyasyncclient** (the gateway hosts the kernels over HTTP/WS -- kernels outlive the app, enabling attach and warm resume -- and the async client demuxes replies, un-fencing completion/inspection *during* execution; conkernelclient played this role pre-gateway) + **ipymini** (the kernel; owning both ends retires the fighting-other-frameworks objection).
 Stolen from the conkernel experiment: `ModuleKernelManager` (kernelspec-free `python -m ipymini -f {connection_file}` launch) and the liveness-polled execute pattern (ZMQ death is silent: no EOF, the reply just never comes).
 Incremental iopub consumption — rendering messages to blocks as they arrive — is the one piece that is ours alone.

 The tty seam: interactive commands (`!vim`) run UI-side where the tty lives; capture-only execution stays kernel-side; cwd crosses (queried from the kernel per job spawn).
 Kernel outputs are nbformat-shaped (stream/display_data/execute_result/error) — already the block model's input; we render typed.